Basic Facts:

 • In a standard ECG, 12 stickers (called “leads”) are placed on the patient, attached to wires on the ECG machine.
 Each lead detects the small electrical impulses made by the heart from a different direction, providing a 6 second snapshot of the heart’s electrical activity.

-There are no special preparations needed for an ECG.
+No special preparations are needed for an ECG.
 The skin will be cleaned of lotions or oils, and some shaving may be needed to maintain adequate skin contact.

 1. The patient will lie flat on an exam table with their chest exposed (gown provided if needed).